 Chop the herb finely and add it to the jar, cover with vodka.
-When using fresh herbs, it is better to use a higher proof alcohol.
+When using fresh herbs, it is better to use higher proof alcohol.
 Tighten the lid and give it a good shake.
 Shake the tincture daily.
-After two weeks strain liquid from the mixture.
+After two weeks strain the liquid from the mixture.
 Store St. John’s Wort tincture in bottles.
-The usual dose is one teaspoonful in half cup of warm water, three times a day.
+The usual dose is one teaspoonful in half a cup of warm water, three times a day.
 Some may find it better to take St. John’s Wort tincture with meals to avoid stomach upset.

 2. Depressive disorder and lack of magnesium

 Modern diets are often deficient in magnesium.
 We are taking the importance of vital mineral too lightly!
 Magnesium plays a significant role in over 300 enzyme structures regulating a broad range of biochemical functions in the body.